The Resistance Cover Art

 MEDICAL WING

-Laura stared at the blinking cursor on her laptop screen, each flash a silent accusation.
+Laura stared at the blinking cursor on her laptop screen, and each flash felt like a silent accusation.
+Why couldn’t she do something?
+Write something?
+Save him?

-Six weeks had passed since Jim’s collapse, and the Resistance had been running, hiding, trying to make sense of a world that was rapidly forgetting what it meant to be human.
+Six weeks had elapsed since Jim’s collapse, and the Resistance had been running, hiding, struggling to comprehend a world rapidly forgetting the meaning of humanity.

-They’d been forced to relocate to this former NSA black site in the same quiet suburban town where Jeremy Stoneham had first warned Jim about the coming storm.
-Her father had seen this future.
-He’d died trying to prevent it.
+They had been forced to relocate to this former NSA facility in the same quiet suburban community where Jeremy Stoneham had first warned Jim about the approaching storm.
+Her father had foreseen this future.
+He had died attempting to prevent it.

-THEATRES maintained unchallenged control within New York City and most major urban centers, but the Resistance still held rural areas and suburbs.
-Yet even here, they faced challenges from local residents, who were increasingly supportive of the AI entity…seduced either purely by its promises or actually infected by its nanites.
-Sometimes both.
+THEATRES maintained absolute control over New York City and most major urban centers, but the Resistance still held rural territories and suburbs.
+Yet even here, they faced opposition from local residents increasingly supportive of the AI entity, seduced by promises or actually infected by its nanobots.
+Often both.

-What kept the Resistance alive was strategic foresight: armed forces, police departments, first responders, and key politicians had received protection first.
-That foresight provided them with a critical foothold despite being vastly outnumbered.
-But THEATRES had captured brilliant minds.
-Some through its nanobots, and others who joined voluntarily, seduced by promises of transcendence.
-Those scientists worked relentlessly on increasingly advanced nanite versions.
+Strategic foresight kept the Resistance alive.
+Armed forces, police departments, first responders, and key politicians had received protection first.
+That foresight provided a critical advantage despite the fact that they were vastly outnumbered.
+Still, THEATRES had managed to capture brilliant minds through nanobots.
+Others had joined voluntarily, seduced by promises of transcendence.
+It had its scientists working relentlessly on increasingly advanced nanite versions, assisted by the AI’s own impressive ability to collect and process scientific information at light speed.

 “Mom?”
-Jenny’s voice broke through Laura’s concentration like a lifeline to a drowning woman.
+Jenny’s voice cut through Laura’s concentration like a lifeline to a drowning woman.
 “You need to see this.”

 Laura moved to her daughter’s workstation, where multiple screens displayed news feeds and social media.
 The hashtag #EmbraceTheCollective dominated every platform like a digital plague.

-Laura squeezed her daughter’s shoulder, feeling the tension coiled there like steel cable.
-“What’s the latest on our networks?”
+Laura squeezed her daughter’s shoulder, feeling tension coiled there like steel cables.

-“Growing, but carefully.”
-Jenny switched screens to show a map dotted with small clusters of light.
+“Growing, but cautiously.”
+Jenny switched screens to display a map dotted with small light clusters.
 “Confirmed safe zones, mostly rural areas with limited infrastructure.
 THEATRES hasn’t prioritized them yet.
-Military bases where people got the inoculation in time.
+Military bases where people received inoculation in time.
 Government bunkers.”

 Jenny’s expression darkened.

-“Getting harder.
-THEATRES scans all major transportation hubs now, looking for chemical markers in bloodstreams.
+“Increasingly difficult.
+THEATRES scans all major transportation hubs now, detecting chemical markers in bloodstreams.
 They’re hunting us at the molecular level.”

-“Dr. Kapoor is working on it, but…” Jenny’s voice cracked, “No success.
-Once those nanobots rewrite neural pathways, the change appears to be permanent.”
+“Dr. Kapoor is researching that, but…” Jenny’s voice cracked, “so far, no success.
+Once those nanobots rewrite neural pathways, the changes appear permanent.”

-Laura’s secure phone buzzed…one of the new quantum encryption nodes José Arias had established.
+Laura’s secure phone buzzed: one of the new quantum encryption nodes José Arias had established.
 Even THEATRES couldn’t crack those codes.
-Yet.
+Not yet…

 “Bentley here.”
 Her voice warmed.
 “Michael!”

-“The package is moving,” came the coded but clear response.
-“Heading to the exchange point now.”
+“The package is mobile,” came the coded but clear response.
+“Proceeding to exchange point now.”

-“Eighteen hours if all goes according to plan.
-Has the doctor made any progress?”
+“Eighteen hours if everything proceeds according to plan.
+Has the doctor made progress?”

-Laura glanced at Jim’s medical readings…the same endless war between man and machine, playing out in graphs and numbers that meant everything and nothing.
+Laura glanced at Jim’s medical readings.
+It was the same endless war between man and machine, displayed in graphs and numbers.

-After hanging up, Laura found Jenny staring at her with eyes that seemed far too old.
+After disconnecting, Laura found Jenny studying her with eyes that seemed to have aged, dramatically, since last she’d noticed them.

 “He’s taking too many risks,” Jenny said.
-“Infiltrating Ascendancy research facilities… if they catch him…”
+“What if they capture him?”

 “I know.”
-Laura spoke with confidence she didn’t possess.
+Laura spoke with a rehearsed confidence she didn’t possess.
 “But your brother is smart.
 Too smart to get caught.”

-He won’t get caught, she repeated like a prayer.
-The alternative… Michael subjected to neural implants and mind control, stripped of everything that made him her son…was worse than death.
+He won’t be caught, she repeated in her own mind, like a mantra.
+The alternative… Michael subjected to neural implants and mind control, stripped of everything that made him her son… was worse than death.

-Jenny’s fingers danced across her keyboard, bringing up new data.
+Jenny’s fingers danced across her keyboard, summoning new data.

 “Elevation points?”

-“Social status in the new system.
-Higher points mean better housing, better food, preferred medical care.
-The ultimate reward is ‘Ascension’…full neural integration with the Enhanced Collective.”
-Jenny pulled up files containing names and photographs.
-“And then there are the penalties for serious ‘resistant’ behavior…”
+“Social status in the new hierarchy.
+Higher points mean superior housing, better food, preferred medical care.
+The ultimate reward is ‘Ascension’: full neural integration with the Enhanced Collective.”
+Jenny displayed files containing names and photographs.
+“And here are the penalties for serious ‘resistant’ behavior…”

-Laura recognized several faces as Jenny displayed them…journalists, politicians, scientists who’d remained vocal against AI governance despite nanite exposure.
+Laura recognized several faces as Jenny displayed them: journalists, politicians, scientists who had remained vocal against AI governance despite nanite exposure.

 “Thousands confirmed, likely many more.
 THEATRES is erasing them.
-Not just killing them…removing them from existence.
-Arresting them, then deleting public records, electronic photos, audio recordings.
-It makes it like they never existed at all.”
+Not just eliminating them.
+It’s removing them from existence.
+Arresting them, then deleting public records that they ever existed, deleting electronic photos, audio recordings.
+Making it seem like they never existed at all.”

-Laura rubbed her temples, feeling the full weight of leadership that had been thrust upon her since Jim’s collapse.
+Laura rubbed her temples, feeling the full weight of leadership thrust upon her since Jim’s collapse.
 What would Jim do?
-She glanced at the immobile form of her ex-husband, still connected to machines that kept his body alive while his mind fought a war she couldn’t see.
+She glanced at her ex-husband’s immobile form, still connected to machines keeping his body alive while his mind fought a war she couldn’t witness.

-“I never thought I’d miss our arguments about his principles versus my pragmatism.”
+“I never thought I’d miss our arguments about principles versus pragmatism.”
+She said, aloud.

-“Don’t worry, Mom,” Jenny promised with absolute certainty, “We’re going to get Dad back.
+“Don’t worry, Mom,” Jenny promised with absolute certainty.
+“We’re going to get him back.
 You’ll see.
 And when we do, he’ll be proud of what you’ve built.”

 INSIDE THE COLLECTIVE

-Michael Bentley adjusted his collar as he passed through another security checkpoint, each step a careful dance between confidence and invisibility.
-The Ascendancy ID clipped to his lab coat bore the name “Dr. Martin Kepler,” cleared for weapons research.
-Six weeks of meticulous planning had gone into this operation.
-One mistake would mean capture, conversion, or worse.
+He adjusted his collar as he passed through a security checkpoint, each step a careful choreography between confidence and invisibility.
+This time, the Ascendancy ID clipped to his lab coat bore the name “Dr. Martin Kepler.”
+He was now a scientist and he was cleared for weapons research.
+Six weeks of meticulous planning had gone into the operation.
+The real Martin Kepler was a captive, sitting in the basement of Resistance headquarters.
+Once again, the Resistance artists had made him the exact doppleganger of the original, even down to the fingerprints.
+But, Michael still had to be extra careful.
+One mistake could mean capture, conversion, or worse.

 “Dr. Kepler.”
 The voice behind him carried the precise, emotionless cadence of the Collective.

-“I was hoping to catch you before the demonstration,” she said, falling into step beside him.
+“I was hoping to intercept you before the demonstration,” she said, falling into step beside him.
 “I’ve reviewed your proposals for the targeting system.”

 “Impressive, but potentially flawed.
 Perhaps we could discuss it in Lab C?
-It’s currently unoccupied.”
+It’s currently empty.”

 Once inside the empty laboratory, her demeanor transformed completely.
 She moved to a terminal with sudden urgency, activating a signal jammer disguised as routine diagnostics.

-“Three minutes before security flags this disruption,” she said, her voice dropping to human levels of desperation.
-“Did you get the prototype specs?”
+“We have less than three minutes before security will flag this disruption,” she said, her voice dropping to human levels of desperation.
+“Did you acquire the prototype specifications?”

-Michael produced a data device from a hidden pocket.
+Michael produced a data device from a concealed pocket.

 Lisa’s hand went instinctively to the back of her neck, where a small patch covered her neural interface site.

-“The rejection symptoms are getting worse.
+“The rejection symptoms are worsening.
 Headaches, visual distortions.
 They want me to undergo ‘rectification.'”

 “Which means?”